statpascal/emul99/readme.txt

 The DSRs for the simulated devices (serial, host and special P-Code disk system) transform control to the simulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
-The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas."
+The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas" when they occur in the DSR ROM address range.

 Instead of GTK3/Cairo, SDL2 could have been used for graphical output.
 Yet, as the simulator serves mainly as a test program for a Pascal compiler, the